What is spaying?

 What are the benefits of spaying a cat?

-There are many of benefits to spaying a cat.
+There are many benefits to spaying a cat.
 The entire cat is more likely to roam (and over a greater distance), exposing her to risks from attacks (dogs, other cats), and vehicles.

-Spaying also reduces certain behaviours in the female such as calling, offers a number of health benefits which include eliminating the chance of pyometra (infection of the uterus), and greatly reducing the chance of mammary cancer.
-Spaying prevents more kittens being born into a world where shelters are already brimming with unwanted kittens and cats.
+Spaying also reduces certain behaviours in the female such as calling, offers several health benefits which include eliminating the chance of pyometra (infection of the uterus), and significantly reducing the likelihood of mammary cancer.
+Spaying prevents more kittens from being born into a world where shelters are already brimming with unwanted kittens and cats.

 Health benefits of spaying a female:

-Spaying can reduce a number of conditions in the female cat, including:
+Spaying can reduce the number of conditions in the female cat, including:

 - Eliminates birth and postnatal conditions such as difficult birth, mastitis etc.